-June 15: Out of the blue, Scott is called by one of the celebrities previously featured in Celebrity Goo Game, who is unhappy about an ugly distorted photo of their face appearing online.
-They accept Scott's assurance that the game is all in good fun and no personal criticism was intended, but they still want all specific information about them removed from the site, and the corresponding pages scrubbed from search results.
-Scott agrees to help, working with Bing and Google to get the pages removed as quickly as possible.
-This paragraph is the only reference to the person remaining in the entire content of Funeratic, and is deliberately generic to omit any hint of personal detail.
+Out of the blue, Scott is called by one of the celebrities previously featured in Celebrity Goo Game, who is unhappy about an ugly distorted photo of her face appearing online.
+She accepts Scott's assurance that the game is all in good fun and no personal criticism was intended, but she still wants all specific information about her removed from the site, and the corresponding pages scrubbed from search results.
+Scott agrees to help, removing the images and working with Bing and Google to get the pages de-indexed as quickly as possible.

 Welcome to Funeratic!
 We are an interactive community,